Why I Build This Way

 Why proof

-Everything on this site — the audit trails, the integrity checks, the test reports, the vocal analysis plots — comes from the same place.
+Everything on this site — the audit trails, the integrity checks, the test reports — comes from the same place.
 I don't take anything on faith anymore.
 I measure it, verify it, and ship something real.

 That isn't just an engineering philosophy.
 It's how I got sober.
 Small loops.
 Measurement.
 Consistency.
 One day at a time, with evidence that the day actually happened and the work actually got done.
 The recovery and the engineering run on the same operating system.